-TESTIMONY IN SUPPORT OF 18-S 2681, RELATING TO RETURN OF SEIZED PROPERTY April 26, 2018
+TESTIMONY IN SUPPORT OF 21-S 732, RELATING TO UNIFORM CONTROLLED SUBSTANCES ACT May 24, 2021

-The ACLU of Rhode Island strongly supports this bill's aim to address the problems with the concept of civil forfeiture and its blatant unfairness to property owners who are often themselves victims as a result of this process.
+The ACLU of Rhode Island strongly supports this bill's aim to address the fundamental due process problems with civil forfeiture and its blatant unfairness to property owners who are often themselves victims as a result of this process.

 Under current law, Rhode Island's law enforcement agencies can confiscate the property of any person suspected of having committed certain offenses, whether or not that person is ever convicted or even charged with a crime.
-This property can range from cash and cell phones, to cars and even homes.
+This property can range from cash and cell phones to cars and even homes.
 Getting that property back is exceedingly difficult, even when the person under suspicion is not ultimately the owner of the property.
 Owners of the property must prove that their assets were not obtained as the result of criminal activity - a threshold that is virtually impossible for many to meet.

-As a result of the current law, if law enforcement pulls over a teenager driving down the street and arrests them for a marijuana offense, the officers can immediately seize and eventually sell the vehicle that the teenager is driving.
+To give just one example under the standards contained in current law, if police pull over a teenager driving down the street and arrests them for a marijuana offense, the officers have the authority to immediately seize and eventually sell the vehicle that the teenager is driving.
 That the car is registered to the teenager's parent is of no consequence; unless the parent can somehow prove that the car was not purchased with money obtained illegally, that car is gone forever.
 Whether the teenager is ultimately charged with a crime is also of no consequence.

-According to a 2010 study from the Institute for Justice, Rhode Island is one of only 10 states where probable cause is all that is necessary for assets to be confiscated.
-A 2014 WPRI found that over \$1.2 million in assets were seized in 306 cases in 2013, but fewer than half of those cases resulted in convictions, and in more than a few dozen cases the charges were dismissed or dropped.
+Since 2014, at least 24 states and Washington, D.C. have restricted their forfeiture laws.
+Rhode Island is one of only a handful of states where probable cause is all that is necessary for assets to be confiscated, and according to a nationwide study by the Institute for Justice, our state remains one of the worst in the nation in terms of its civil asset forfeiture law.
+A 2014 WPRI report found that over \$1.2 million in assets were seized in 306 cases in 2013, but fewer than half of those cases resulted in convictions, and in more than a few dozen cases the charges were dismissed or dropped.